csvn/ng-esm/README.md

   .name;
 ```

-It's possible to just create one angular module, and stick every directive, component, service and whatnot on that module.
+It's possible to just create one AngularJS module, and stick every directive, component, service and whatnot on that module.
 One drawback to this can be when a piece of code need to be tested in isolation (e.g. a config function unaffected by other config functions).

 ## Goals

 * Conveniently decorate class as e.g. component/service for reduced boilerplate

-* Allow classes as dependencies to skip exporting angular module strings
+* Allow classes as dependencies to skip exporting AngularJS module strings

 * Provide excellent tooling support via Typescript

-* Match Angular2 syntax where it makes sense (decorators by themselves increase similarity to ng2)
+* Match Angular syntax where it makes sense (decorators by themselves increase similarity to ng2)

 ## Usage